parroty/excoveralls/README.md

 ## Stop Words
 ### .coverallsignore
+Words listed in ".coverallsignore" will be excluded from the coverage calculation (The file should be placed under mix project root).
 Some kernal macros defined in Elixir is not considered "covered" by Erlang's cover library.
-Listed words in .coverallsignore will be excluded from the coverage.
-Also, it can be used to exclude certain statements for any reasons.
+It can be used for excluding these macros, or any other reasons.

-Example
+The following is an example for the file.
+The values are taken as regular expressions.

 ```
 defmodule
 defrecord
 defimpl
+def.+(.+\/\/.+).+do
 ```

 ### Notes